Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 ## Updating
 Before you update XLT, it’s highly recommended to back up all modified files and project-specific or customized settings.
 In particular, this includes:

-* All your test suites (especially, when stored in a sub-folder of the XLT installation directory)
+* All your test suites (especially when stored in a sub-folder of the XLT installation directory)
 * Result files (stored in `<XLT>/results` by default)
 * Generated load test reports (stored in `<XLT>/reports` by default)
 * Modified XLT properties files (`<XLT>/config`)